mahmoud-moursy/asc_lang/README.md

 / This includes two bytes for the header information / bytes +02 +00;

-/ let: declares a variable that does not get replaced if it already exists / let $00 0;
+/ let: creates a variable only if nothing already exists at that address / let $00 0;
 / var: creates a variable and replaces prexisting variable values        /